damini321/fastapi-content-processor/README.md

     - Sentence-Transformers
     - Requests
     - Python-Multipart
+    - pandas
+    - scipy

 ## Testing
 #### To test the APIs:
 - Use tools like Postman or curl to make requests to the running service.
 - Ensure all endpoints are working as expected.

+## Usage - Traffic Data Analysis
+- Ensure you have the required libraries installed.

+- Place the traffic.csv file in the same directory as the script.

+- Run the script:
+    python traffic_analysis.py

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.